 Apologies for the photo, but the sun was in our eyes…

 The centre is a hub, an accessible place where the local community can come together to relax, take part in activities, enjoy alternative therapies and make use of the facilities for training and meetings.

 I took a guided tour and given the level of accessibility and facilities; I can see why it’s so popular in the area, take a look:

 The Local Area

 Instead of spending more time in the local area, we foolishly wasted a day by taking a drive into Edinburgh.
 Edinburgh always beats us for one reason or another, and you can read all about it in Edinburgh Beat us Again.

 What we should have done was spend more time on the Fife coast.
 You live and learn, and I know we’ll be visiting again, hopefully later this year.

 The area is understandably popular with golfers as Lundin Links has two golf courses.
-Being a non-sporty type, I opted for a trip into the nearby town of Leven for the chippy and extra supplies.
+Being a non-sporty type, I opted for a trip to the nearby town of Leven for the chippy and extra supplies.